Satellite-im/testing-uplink/README.md

 ## Improvements to be implemented soon

-- Tests running on Windows - Work is in progress and needs to add UI locators for windows.
-Soon this will be deployed to dev!
 - Tests running on Ubuntu - To add these, we need to start adding the Ubuntu UI locators for the elements and then modify the tests to run on both platforms.
 Also, there is no official driver for Appium to run tests under Ubuntu.
 Unfortunately, there is only one third-party driver that we need to validate that it is secure and works correctly before implementing it inside the project

 ## Demo Videos